This is the Ultimate in Database Systems

 The basic data consists of just two main components, Objects and Relationships.

-Objects are split into four main types, Lists, Items, Relationship Definitions and Comments (colours below).
+Objects are split into four main types, Items, Relationship Definitions, Comments & Lists (colours below).

 Lists & Items

-"Places" is a List Object, "Countries" is a List under "Places", "England" is an Item under "Countries"
+"Places" can be a List, "Countries" is a List under "Places", "England" is an Item under "Countries"

-"England" is an item because it is an actual "Country" and it is the last in the line.
+"England" is an item because it is an actual "Country".

-"Planets" is also a List under "Places" but "Countries" should not be a list under "Planets" as "Countries" are not little "Planets" they are a List in their own right.
+"Planets" can also be a List under "Places" but "Countries" should not be a list under "Planets" as "Countries" are not little "Planets" they are a List in their own right.
+Countries could be inked to planets via a relationship.

 Relationships tie everything else together.